ofajs/ofa-v4-docs/docs/en/docs/get-started/hello-world.md

 </script>
 ```

-In the above example, after opening the page for one second, the text content of **p tags**, **#desk**, and **.logger** will be changed respectively.
+In the example above, after one second of opening the page, the text content of the **p tag**, **#desk**, and **.logger** will be changed respectively.

 ## Event Binding

-After successfully selecting an element, you can bind events to the element.
-Just like in the "Hello World" example mentioned before, we bound a click event to the element with id "btn".
+Once you have successfully selected an element, you can bind events to it.
+As mentioned in the previous "Hello World" example, we bind a click event to the element with the ID "btn".
 When the button is clicked, the bound function will be executed.

-You can click to go to the [Event Examples](./example-event.md) section to learn about some examples of event binding.
+You can click to jump and view [example events](./example-event.md) section to learn some examples of event binding.

-For a complete list of available events, you can refer to [Web Events](https://developer.mozilla.org/en-US/docs/Web/Events).
+Refer to [Web Events](https://developer.mozilla.org/en-US/docs/Web/Events) for a complete list of all available events.

-## Properties
+## Attributes

-In the above two examples, we demonstrated the use of the `html` and `text` properties respectively.
+In the above two examples, we have demonstrated the use of the `html` and `text` attributes.

-You can also use the `html` or `text` properties to retrieve the content of an element, as shown below:
+You can also get the content of an element through the `html` or `text` attributes, as shown below:

 ```html
 <div id="t1">